natcap/invest.users-guide/source/urban_cooling_model.rst

     * "avg_wbgt_v" - (Optional) Average WBGT (degC)
     * "avg_ltls_v" - (Optional) Loss.light.work (%)
     * "avg_hvls_v" - (Optional) Loss.heavy.work (%)
     * "energy_sav" - (Optional) energy savings.
-This is in units of kW.
+This is in units of kWh.
 If the optional ``cost`` column is provided in the Energy Consumption CSV, units will instead be monetary units.
 * buildings_with_stats[suffix].shp: A copy of the input vector with buildings with the following additional fields
     * "energy_sav" - Energy savings value ($)
     * "mean_T_air" - Average temperature value in building (degC)